ucsb-csw8/w23k/_announcements/week-07.md

 * Write down anything that's unclear and if you have any questions to ask during class
 * Practice writing code from scratch using your IDE.

+## Reminder for TA Evaluation form

+* If you haven't already, here is the link to TA evaluation form: https://forms.gle/Wa4mXoAnh8n647499.
+We would appreciate your feedback!

 ## ➡️    Resources